 Application Process: What You Need to Know

 - Letters of recommendation must be submitted electronically through the online application.
-Please do not have recommenders send letters in hard copy.
+Please do not have recommenders email letters or send letters in hard copy.

 - As of 2019, the MCIP Graduate Group no longer requires the GRE for admissions.